 Uses Twitter’s authentication and a list of authorised accounts, so you can let others use your image host too.
 You can even post status updates to Twitter while submitting images.

-Download the plugin at Wordpress’s plugin directory
+Download the plugin at WordPress’s plugin directory

 If you like Twitter Image Host, please consider buying some awesome Mac/iPhone software.
 Then tell all your friends.